The Proper Name for Stage Curtains

 The Proscenium is the primary masking, creating the "frame."

-Directly upstage of the Pro, the Grand Curtain or Main Rag masks the sides of the stage.
+Directly upstage of the Pro, the Grand Curtain or Main Rag (or Guillotine) masks the sides of the stage.

-A Tormentor (torm) can be set upstage of the proscenium or grand for narrowing the playing field.
+A Tormentor (torm) is another framing curtain that can be set upstage of the proscenium or grand for narrowing the playing field.

-The Teaser or Valance provides masking overhead, hiding the fly system.
+The Teaser or Valance provides masking overhead, hiding the downstage-most fly system or other overhead objects.

 Upstage of these, a varying number of Legs continue to mask the side stage and create wings, and Borders mask more of the battens, set pieces and electrics above.